top of page

 👉 Your fascia.

 My name is James (Jim) Morgan, and I’m a John F. Barnes–trained Myofascial Release therapist and Licensed Massage Therapist in Frederick, MD.
 At Key City Myofascial Release, I help people who feel “stuck” in their bodies discover a gentler, deeper way to heal.
+Let’s talk about what myofascial release actually is—and why it might be the piece you’ve been missing.

 Fascia: The Missing Link in Your Pain

+Most of us were taught to think in terms of muscles, bones, and joints.
 Fascia is the continuous web of connective tissue that wraps around and through everything in your body—muscles, organs, nerves, blood vessels, even your cells.
 You can think of it like a three-dimensional spiderweb or a full-body sweater.

 When fascia is healthy, it’s: